San Francisco International Airport (SFO) Wi-Fi

 Terminal specifics

-- Terminal 3Good around food courts
+- Terminal 3SSIDs: #SFO FREE WIFIGood around food courts and major United-heavy seating areas

 Power & places to work